Last Updated on January 28, 2023 by Anne-Marie

 You can also add it on top of salad greens or baby spinach for a more filling salad.

-Best of all, this salad is naturally vegan, vegetarian, gluten free, and dairy free.
+Best of all, this easy bean salad recipe is naturally vegan, vegetarian, gluten free, and dairy free.

-How to make this easy garbanzo bean salad
+How to make this easy vegan bean salad

-It's super easy to make this lovely chickpea salad.
+It's super easy to make this classic bean salad.
 Serve with dinner or with sandwiches for lunch.

-1. Place the prepared garbanzo beans, parsley, cucumber, tomatoes, and bell peppers in a large serving bowl.
+1. Place the prepared garbanzo beans, parsley, cucumber, tomatoes, and bell peppers in a large bowl.

 2. Whisk the olive oil, lemon juice, lemon zest, cumin, garlic, salt, and pepper in a small bowl.

-3. Pour the salad dressing into the large serving bowl.
+3. Pour the salad dressing into the large mixing bowl.
 Toss to coat.

 4. Chill the side salad in the fridge for an hour or two before serving